About Author Andrew Butters

 2. You can keep reading and get the Cole’s Notes version below.

-As the line in the Barenaked Ladies song One Week goes, “I’m all about value”.
-Andrew doesn’t like paying more than he needs to for things.
-At the same time, he will pay for pretty much anything if he finds value in it.
-Never was this highlighted more than when he was shopping one day and stumbled upon some discount potato chips.
-The chips provided him with an opportunity for great value as they were WAY cheaper than the brand he had come to love.
+As the line in the Barenaked Ladies song One Week goes, “I’m all about value.”
+I don’t like paying more than I need to for things.
+At the same time, I will pay for pretty much anything if I find value in it.
+Never was this highlighted more than when I was shopping one day and stumbled upon some discount potato chips.
+The chips provided me with an opportunity for great value as they were WAY cheaper than the brand I had come to love.
 So, were they of great value?

 No, they were not.

-In this, he learned a valuable lesson.
-As is often the case, you really do get what you pay for.
+In this, I learned a valuable lesson.
+As is often the case, you do get what you pay for.

 Territory Acknowledgement

-In response to Canada’s Truth and Reconciliation Commission, it is important for Andrew to acknowledge that he currently lives on the traditional territory of the Mi’kma’ki peoples.
-Specifically, his home is situated on land promised to the Six Nations as part of Peace and Friendship Treaties (1725-1779) and he will work toward building stronger relationships with the First Peoples of Canada and specifically those displaced by colonialism in the region that he now calls home.
+In response to Canada’s Truth and Reconciliation Commission, it is important for Andrew to acknowledge that he currently lives on the traditional territory of the Mi’kma’ki people.
+Specifically, his home is situated on land promised to the Six Nations as part of the Peace and Friendship Treaties (1725-1779).
+He will work toward building stronger relationships with the First Peoples of Canada, and specifically those displaced by colonialism in the region he now calls home.

 P.S.

 Reading this blog is free.
-All it costs you is a little bit of time and Andrew is genuine when he says that he hopes no one feels like he ripped them off.
-If you do happen to end up feeling ripped off then tough beans, there are NO REFUNDS.
+It costs you a little bit of time, and I am genuine when I say that I hope no one feels like I ripped them off.
+If you feel ripped off, then I have only one thing to say: “Tough beans, there are NO REFUNDS!”